sarada-mohanty/aws-sample-inventoryreport/README.md

 ![Architecture](./InventoryDiagram.jpg)

 1. Cloudwatch Event will trigger Lambda "inventory-engine".
-2. Lambda will the fetch AWS account numbers from Systems Manager (SSM) Parameter Store.
+2. Lambda will fetch AWS account numbers from Systems Manager (SSM) Parameter Store.
 3. Lambda assumes IAM role of each account one by one and scans EC2 instances then write the captured information to runtime csv.
 4. Lambda uploads the csv to S3 bucket.